 Instead of being grateful that you’re able to work and get a check every 2 weeks, you belittle someone who needs assistance.
 Do you really think they want to ration 700 bucks a MONTH?
 Sometimes it’s better than no money at all.

-Some girl who cried over her Instagram getting terminated back in April of last year when she violated their rules, made a meltdown video basically acting like she’s better than 9-5 workers.
+Some girl who cried over her Instagram getting terminated back in April of last year when she violated their rules, making a meltdown video basically acting like she’s better than 9-5 workers.
 She outright said she is in LA to not work 9-5.

 People like her probably gave this guy the impression I just want handouts and don’t wanna work.
 Since she didn’t want to do anything to get money.
 Still, he had no excuse for how he acted.
 I don’t even know if he knows who she is.